Colonia del Sacramento: Puentes Destination Guide

 HOw to get there

-There are three different ferries that connect Buenos Aires and Colonia: Buquebus, Colonia Express, and Seacat.
-If for some reason you have trouble purchasing tickets online, all three of these companies have offices on Avenida Córdoba in Microcentro.
-Buquebus is the most efficient and the most expensive of the three.
-It offers a three hour ferry as well as an express ferry that takes just one hour.
-Prices vary depending on the service you choose.
-Colonia Express and Seacat are more economic options that are also dependable.
-Buquebus and Seacat share a terminal in Puerto Madero, while Colonia Express has its own terminal closer to La Boca.
-We recommend 1-2 days for your stay in Colonia.
+From Buenos Aires: There are three different ferries that connect Buenos Aires and Colonia: Buquebus and Colonia Express.
+If for some reason you have trouble purchasing tickets online, all three of these companies have offices in Buenos Aires.
+Buquebus is the most efficient and the most expensive of the two.
+The ferry takes an hour and 15 minutes.
+Colonia Express is a more economic option that is also dependable.
+Buquebus’s terminal is in Puerto Madero, while Colonia Express has its own terminal closer to La Boca.
+We recommend 1 day for your stay in Colonia.

 WHERE TO STAY

 As mentioned previously, Colonia is usually enjoyed as a day trip.
 However, spending a nice relaxing weekend in the area right outside of the main town is also enjoyable.
-Getting around is a snap since you can rent golf carts, or for longer distances - to visit Uruguay’s Carmelo wine region for example - you can rent or hire a car on the cheap.
+Getting around is a snap since you can rent golf carts, or for longer distances to visit Uruguay’s Carmelo wine region for example, you can rent or hire a car.
 If you are interested in a weekend trip, we suggest checking Airbnb for accommodation options.

 WHAT TO DO

-• Hang out on the local beach called Playa Ferrando
+• Hang out on the local beach, Playa Ferrando.

-• Visit some of the numerous museums, many located around the historic plaza:
+• Visit some of the numerous museums, many of which are located around the historic plaza:

 • Dollar (Rivera 128); Thrifty (General Flores 172); Punta Car (18 de Julio and Rivera)